bmripper/bmripper.github.io/ai_project.md

 # Artificial Intelligence Project

-The first project to discuss is my work in Artifical Intelligence (AI), specially Reinforcement Learning.
+The project discusses my work in Artifical Intelligence (AI), specially Reinforcement Learning.
 I am attempting to create a control system for distributed energy resources (DERs) using AI.
-The first project was my initial attempt at a simple model: learn the optimal operating procedue for a given solar/natural gas turbine, given multiple parameters.
-I created a simulator in Excel, to confirm the simulation idea worked.
-Then, I created a
-Python script that will use reinforcement learning to find the optimal path.
+The project was my initial attempt at a simple model: learn the optimal operating procedue for a power plant with solar panels and a natural gas turbine.
+I created a [simulator in Excel]() first, then implemented the simulator in Python.
+The script uses reinforcement learning to find the optimal path (operating procedure) for a 24 hour period.

-While the system is simple, it was an effective test to determine the feasibility of the idea.
+While the system is simple, it was an effective test to determine the feasibility of the control system idea.

 ### Environment